iriiiina/scripts/README.md

 All scripts work on Mac OS El Capitan 10.11.5 (and most likely in UNIX terminals).

+## bug.sh
+    ./bug.sh
+Prints picture of a bug.
+See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)

+## copy-file-from-server.sh
+    ./copy-file-from-server.sh
+Copy file from server to local computer.
+Servers can be mapped with short titles, so there is no need to remember host path.

+## copy-file-to-server.sh
+    ./copy-file-to-server.sh
+Copy file from local computer to server.
+Servers can be mapped with short titles, so there is no need to remember host path.

 ## find-specification-by-name.sh
     ./find-specification-by-name.sh [text_in_file_title]
 Finds file in specific directory by name.
 See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)